splunk/public-o11y-docs/gdi/opentelemetry/components/snowflake-receiver.rst

 Sample configuration
 ----------------------------------------------------------------------

-To activate the vCenter receiver in the Collector, add ``vecenter`` to the ``receivers`` section of your configuration file, as shown in the following example:
+To activate the receiver in the Collector, add ``snowflake`` to the ``receivers`` section of your configuration file, as shown in the following example:

 .. code:: yaml